rezamokaram/my-notes/cncf/redis/redis.md

 ## Summary

 Redis Bitmaps are a powerful tool for efficient storage and manipulation of large-scale boolean data.
 With commands like SETBIT, GETBIT, BITCOUNT, and BITOP, you can build complex data analytics and tracking systems with minimal memory overhead.

+# HyperLogLog

+## Concept Of HyperLogLog

+HyperLogLog is a probabilistic data structure in Redis used to estimate the cardinality (the number of unique elements) of a dataset with high accuracy and low memory usage.
+It is particularly useful for counting distinct values in large datasets while using only 12 KB of memory (regardless of dataset size).

+Unlike traditional methods that require storing all unique elements, HyperLogLog approximates cardinality using hashing techniques, making it highly memory efficient.

+*Key Features of HyperLogLog in Redis*
+- **Memory Efficient**: Uses only 12 KB of memory to store cardinality estimates.
+- **Approximate Counting**: It does not return exact results but provides an estimated count with an error rate of ~0.81%.
+- **Scalable**: Works well with big data scenarios where tracking unique values is impractical with standard data structures like sets.

+## Commands Of HyperLogLog

+1. PFADD key [element [element ...]]
+	- Adds elements to a HyperLogLog data structure.
+	- O(1) to add every element

+2. PFCOUNT key [key ...]
+	- Estimates the number of unique elements in a HyperLogLog (cardinality)
+	- O(1) with a very small average constant time when called with a single key.
+O(N) with N being the number of keys, and much bigger constant times, when called with multiple keys.

+3. PFMERGE destkey [sourcekey [sourcekey ...]]
+	- O(N) to merge N HyperLogLogs, but with high constant times
+	- Merge multiple HyperLogLog values into a unique value that will approximate the cardinality of the union of the observed Sets of the source HyperLogLog structures.

+## Use Cases Of HyperLogLog
+- Counting Unique Visitors on a Website
+Track how many unique users visit a website per day without storing every user ID.
+- Counting Unique IP Addresses in Network Logs
+Track the number of unique IP addresses over a period.
+- Counting Unique Hashtags or Search Queries
+Analyze social media hashtags or search queries efficiently.

+## Limitations Of HyperLogLog
+- **Approximate Results**: Not suitable where exact counting is required.
+- **Not for Data Retrieval**: You can count unique elements but cannot retrieve the stored values.

+## Summary
+HyperLogLog is a powerful and memory-efficient way to estimate the cardinality of large datasets in Redis.
+By using only 12 KB of memory, it allows for efficient counting without maintaining the entire dataset, making it perfect for big data applications.